Lecture Series: Medical Information Sciences

 ?

-The MIS lecture series will take place this winter semester on Thursdays at 4:00 pm at the Faculty of Applied Computer Science in Lecture Hall N2045.??
+The MIS lecture series will take place this summer semester on Thursdays at 4:00 pm at the Faculty of Applied Computer Science in Lecture Hall N2045.??

 ?